 The pattern was added to your Crochet Patterns.

 Crochet scarves are always one of the easiest crochet patterns to work up, no matter your skill level.
-If you have an hour or so to spare, then you can complete any one of the free crochet patterns in our latest collection of 19 Quick and Easy Crochet Scarves.
+If you have an hour or so to spare, then you can learn to crochet a scarf - any one these free crochet scarf patterns, actually!
 Grab a skein or two of yarn and crochet any one of these scarves on your lunch break, on your commute to/from work, or as you mindlessly catch up on your favorite television program.
 Use up such a small amount of both time and yarn to make such a cute and easy accessory.
 Wear them all year long or just in the winter to keep you warm and cozy.

 Scarves are one of those accessories that can be worn all year round, depending on the yarn you use to make it.
 Wear a lacier, light piece in the spring and summer, and as the winter chill sets in, start switching out those pieces for some bulky wool to make sure you stay warm and add pockets to your crochet scarves with hoods.
 They're fast and easy pieces and create an instantly put-together look.

 For some quick inspiration, check out this video tutorial for a beginner-friendly crochet scarf pattern!